ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 Or, as expressed by the court in *American Print Works v.
 Lawrence* (3 Zab.
 (N. J.) 598),

-- ...The necessity must be immediate, imperative, and in some cases extreme and overwhelming, mere expediency or utility will not suffice.
+-...The necessity must be immediate, imperative, and in some cases extreme and overwhelming, mere expediency or utility will not suffice.

 Mr. Lawrence in War Claims Against the United States (13 Amer.
 Law Reg.
 406) stresses the point that in general an exercise of the law of necessity does not ordinarily create a claim for compensation of damages.

 But, in Hefleblower v.
 United States (32 Ct.
 Cl.
 237) the court said:

-- ...If the conditions admitted of the property being acquired by contract and of being used for the benefit of the Government, the obligation attaches and it must be regarded as acquired under an implied contract; but if the taking, using, or occupying was in the nature of destruction for the general welfare or incident to the inevitable ravages of war, such as the marching of troops, the conflict of armies, the destruction of supplies, and whether brought about by casualty or authority, and whether on hostile or national territory, the loss in the absence of positive legislation must be borne by him on whom it falls and no obligation to pay can be imputed to the Government...
+-...If the conditions admitted of the property being acquired by contract and of being used for the benefit of the Government, the obligation attaches and it must be regarded as acquired under an implied contract; but if the taking, using, or occupying was in the nature of destruction for the general welfare or incident to the inevitable ravages of war, such as the marching of troops, the conflict of armies, the destruction of supplies, and whether brought about by casualty or authority, and whether on hostile or national territory, the loss in the absence of positive legislation must be borne by him on whom it falls and no obligation to pay can be imputed to the Government...

 The Supreme Court has recognized the law of necessity in such cases as *Mitchell v.
 Harmony* (13 How.
 115), a case arising during the Mexican War in Mexico, and involving the seizing of a private duly authorized wagon train by a military commander of the American forces; and in *United States v.
 Russell* (13 Wall.
 623), a case arising out of the seizure by a military officer in the Civil War of plaintiff's vessel.
 In the former case the Supreme Court held the officer making the seizure liable in damages, because the urgency of the situation did not warrant the seizure.
 In the latter case the court held the United States liable under the implied promise to pay because the seizure was in the nature of an ordinary taking under the power of eminent domain.